The best gaming tablets in 2024

 Design: The design is basic, you're picking up a black slate with a screen after all.
 With thicker bezels than you'll find on more expensive models, and a plastic construction this doesn't feel like a premium product.
 It doesn't need to, though, it's a cheap chassis to hold everything you need at a price that won't break the bank.

 Features: You're picking up a high quality screen that will help your games shine and plenty of internal power for a smooth experience in lighter titles.
 That's considerable value for money, especially considering just how often these devices go on sale.
 While the MSRP stands at $149.99 for the 32GB model, that's by no means the cheapest you can find these tablets during sale events.
-Those speakers are a little tinny and you won't find the slickest touchscreen experience on the market here, but it'll certainly do for budget light gameplay.
+Those speakers are a little tinny and the touchscreen doesn't feel as smooth as some of the more premium options, but it'll certainly do for budget light gameplay.

 Performance: The Amazon Fire HD 10 can do what it does very well.
-Running games from Amazon's own Fire selection feels slick and smooth, with very few bumps along the way.
+Running games from Amazon's own Fire selection and across Luna's streaming service feels slick and smooth, with very few bumps along the way.
 While navigation between apps can feel a little more cumbersome, once you're there you're good to go.
-Trying to push the Fire HD 10 past anything lighter will leave you with a few stutters though - this one's for thumb tappers on the big screen.
+Trying to push the Fire HD 10 past anything lighter left us a few stutters though - this one's for thumb tappers on the big screen.

 Verdict: The Amazon Fire HD 10 is perfect for those who need a decent Minecraft or LEGO Star Wars machine but don't need to sink pay cheques into an investment.
 Sure, you won't be getting the gut-busting performance of a dedicated device like the Asus ROG Flow Z13, or the premium finish and experience of an iPad Pro - but you're not spending anywhere near the costs of those devices.